actualquak/Rails-School-Website/FRANKLIN/README.md

 #How to write articles
 1. Follow the *How can I view this website* above.
-2. Put the article inside the `div` with id `YOOOOLIN, add articles here` (and only inside), don't edit anything else
+2. There should be two `div`s - one with `FRANKLIN, PUT THE TITLE HERE!` inside and one with `FRANKLIN, PUT THE CONTENT HERE!`.
+3. Put the title inside the first div, and the content inside the second.
+IMPORTANT - DON'T EDIT ANYTHING OUTSIDE OF THOSE DIVS!
-3. Send me the html that you put inside
+4. Send me the html that you put inside, as well as the title